shravankumar147/Gogul09.github.io/_posts/physical_design/power/2018-10-26-power-distribution-network-in-asic-physical-design.md

 * High parasitics in package leads.
 * Lesser length or width of power stripes in RDL layer.
 * Lesser power sources such as power bumps (in flip-chip).
-* Incorrect input files such as <span class="coding">.lef</span>, <span class="coding">.def</span>, <span class="coding">.lib</span>, <span class="coding">.spef</span>, <span class="coding">.sta</span>, <span class="coding">.ploc</span> or <span class="coding">APL</span> files.
+* Incorrect input files (to power analysis tools) such as <span class="coding">.lef</span>, <span class="coding">.def</span>, <span class="coding">.lib</span>, <span class="coding">.spef</span>, <span class="coding">.sta</span>, <span class="coding">.ploc</span> or <span class="coding">APL</span> files.

 <h3 id="tools-for-ir-drop-analysis">Tools for IR drop analysis</h3>

 There are different tools available to perform IR drop analysis for a design from physical design perspective.
 Some of the industry standard tools are [Apache RedHawk](https://www.ansys.com/products/semiconductors/ansys-redhawk){:target="_blank"} and [Cadence VoltageStorm](https://www.slideshare.net/AlanTran3/voltagestorm){:target="_blank"}.

 In Apache RedHawk, we can do static as well as dynamic IR drop analysis.
-Also, we can analyze the power grid of the design and find out weaknesses such as shorts, opens, missing vias etc., before performing actual IR drop analysis.
+Also, we can analyze the power grid of the design and find out weaknesses such as shorts, opens, missing vias, high resistance path to an instance etc., before performing actual IR drop analysis.

 After completing IR drop analysis for a design in RedHawk, we can review and analyze different types of maps such as Average IR drop map, Frequency map, Load capacitance map etc., and reports dumped by RedHawk to check for potential issues in the design.

 <h3 id="conclusion">Conclusion</h3>

 In this tutorial, we looked at saving power from a physical design perspective.
-We have understood the different types of power dissipation in a CMOS based circuit design, understood what is IR drop at physical level, why IR drop occur at physical level, what are some techniques to reduce IR drop at physical level and tools available to analyze IR drop.
+We understood the different types of power dissipation in a CMOS based circuit design, understood what is IR drop at physical level, why IR drop occur in silicon, what are some techniques to reduce IR drop and tools available to analyze IR drop at physical design stage.

 <h3 id="references">References</h3>